Pacific Southwest, Region 9: Superfund

 Nevada Department of Environmental Protection site overview: http://ndep.nv.gov/bca/carsonriver/criver_1.htm

 Proposed Date: 10/26/89

 Final Date: 08/30/90

-The Carson River Mercury Site includes mercury, arsenic, and lead contaminated soils at former mill sites, mercury contamination in waterways adjacent to the mill sites, and mercury contamination in sediments, fish and wildlife over more than a 80 mile length of the Carson River, beginning near Carson City, Nevada and extending downstream to the Lahontan Valley.
+The Carson River Mercury Site includes mercury, arsenic, and lead contaminated soils at former mill sites, mercury contamination in waterways adjacent to the mill sites, and mercury contamination in sediments, fish and wildlife over more than a 100-mile length of the Carson River, beginning near Carson City, Nevada and extending downstream to the Lahontan Valley and Carson Sink.
 Contamination at the site is a legacy of the Comstock mining era of the late 1800s, when mercury was imported to the area for processing of gold and silver ore.
 Ore mined from the Comstock Lode was transported to mill sites, where it was crushed and mixed with mercury to amalgamate the precious metals.
-The mills were located in Virginia City, Silver City, Gold Hill, Dayton, Six Mile Canyon, Gold Canyon, and adjacent to the Carson River between New Empire and Dayton.
+The approximately 236 mills were located in and around Virginia City, Silver City, Gold Hill, Dayton, Six Mile Canyon, Gold Canyon, and adjacent to the Carson River between New Empire and Dayton.
 During the mining era, an estimated 7,500 tons of mercury were discharged into the Carson River drainage, primarily in the form of mercury-contaminated tailings.

 Contaminants and Risks

 - Environmentally Sensitive Area